rsyslog/rsyslog/source/messageparser.rst

 As of this writing, there exist only two message parsers, one for RFC5424 format and one for legacy syslog (loosely described in `RFC3164 <http://tools.ietf.org/html/rfc3164>`_).
-These parsers are built-in and must not be explicitly loaded.
+These parsers are built-in and must not be explicitely loaded.
 However, message parsers can be added with relative ease by anyone knowing to code in C. Then, they can be loaded via $ModLoad just like any other loadable module.
 It is expected that the rsyslog project will be contributed additional message parsers over time, so that at some point there hopefully is a rich choice of them (I intend to add a browsable repository as soon as new parsers pop up).

 How to write a message parser?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a prerequisite, you need to know the exact format that the device is
+As a prequisite, you need to know the exact format that the device is
 sending.
 Then, you need moderate C coding skills, and a little bit of
 rsyslog internals.
 I guess the rsyslog specific part should not be that
 hard, as almost all information can be gained from the existing parsers.